What is brand awareness?

 - Video plays

-- Ad Recall Lift — specific to Facebook Ad Manager, this is a formula that calculates how many people will remember seeing a brand’s ads based on the number of times the ad was served in a time period.
+- Ad Recall Lift — specific to Facebook Ad Manager, this formula calculates how many people will remember seeing a brand’s ads based on the number of times the ad serves in a time period

-This final metric is worth noting because it attempts to track and measure a result that was never, prior to social media, considered measurable.
-Facebook created the equation for measuring it, and now it makes its way into many campaign reports as a “result,” even though it is built around an assumption about humans’ ability to remember things they see while scrolling.
+This final metric is worth noting because it attempts to track and measure a result that was never, before social media, considered measurable.
+Facebook created the equation for calculating it, and now it makes its way into many campaign reports as a “result,” even though it is built around an assumption about humans’ ability to remember things they see while scrolling.

 Brand awareness: the bottom line

-Contrarian marketers like to say that brand awareness is not important, because other things, such as brand sentiment and consumer engagement, show so much more about how people relate to the brand.
+Contrarian marketers like to say that brand awareness is unimportant because other things, such as brand sentiment and consumer engagement, show much more about how people relate to the brand.